Disney Plus guide

-The Disney Plus streaming service launched in the early hours of November 12, hours before its official launch time of 6AM ET.
-If you're in the US, Canada or the Netherlands, you can sign up.
-Its launch in Australia and New Zealand is just hours away.
+The Disney Plus streaming service launched in the US, Canada and the Netherlands in the early hours of November 12, hours before its official launch time of 6AM ET.
+It launched in Australia and New Zealand on November 19.

-Disney Plus will arrive in the UK, Germany, France, Italy and Spain on March 31, 2020.
-So if you were excited about The Mandalorian, you've got an annoyingly long wait...
+Disney Plus will arrive in the UK, Germany, France, Italy and Spain on March 24, 2020.
+So if you're excited about The Mandalorian, you've still got a bit of a wait.